Dragon-Wonder/Attacker-The-Game/README.md

 I have a few goals in mind about what I want to do with this but I am always looking for more ideas.

+###Completed Goals

+*Implent More Monster that have different stats and increase the variaty a bit -2/17/15

 ###Short-Term

-*Implent More Monster that have different stats and increase the variaty a bit

 *More actions during a battle (no ideas on what)